ethicalmohit/terraform-aws-sentry/README.md

 ## Future Scope

 - Automatic tls private key creation to use with key_pair argument of the resource or to pass on the key pair resource name which should exist before running terraform apply.
-- Spawn instance in a autoscaling group using launch template and launch config.
+- Spawn instance in an autoscaling group using launch template and launch config.
 - Generating sentry key from the bootstrap script.
 Right now, It is hardcoded.
-- Adding capability to pass subnet groups, It will give modularity to use custom VPC.
+- Adding the capability to pass subnet groups, It will give modularity to use custom VPC.
 - Creation of security group and attaching it with the instance.
 - Storing Terraform state backend in s3 with DynamoDB locking.
-- Getting value of sentry initial username and password from the root module.
+- Getting the value of sentry initial username and password from the root module.

 #### License